datasci4fun/Zippy-s-calculator/README.md

 ⸻

 Prerequisites
-	•	Go 1.22 + – download from golang.org/dl and follow the installer.
+	•	Go 1.22 + – download from https://golang.org/dl and install.
 Verify with:

 go version   # should show go1.22 or later

-	•	A terminal (Command Prompt, PowerShell, bash, zsh…) – already built-in on macOS, Linux, or Windows.
+	•	A terminal (Command Prompt, PowerShell, bash, zsh…) – already built-in on macOS, Linux, and Windows.

 ⸻